bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 <!-- theme: info -->

-> Refer to the [Widget Builder README.md](https://github.com/bigcommerce/widget-builder) for the latest supported `node` version.
+> Refer to the [Widget Builder README.md](https://github.com/bigcommerce/widget-builder) for the latest supported Node.js and `npm` versions.

 </div>
 </div>